Gout diet: What's allowed, what's not

 - 1 cup fresh cherries

 - Roasted salmon (3 to 4 ounces)

 - Roasted or steamed green beans

-- 1/2 cup whole-grain pasta with olive oil and lemon pepper
+- 1/2 to 1 cup whole-grain pasta with olive oil and lemon pepper

 - Low-fat yogurt